 Retirees have significantly more time to access local, national and international news compared to young professionals.

 The primary source for national/international news varied widely between the two groups of participants.
 Older adults relied most heavily on “friends/family,” but younger professionals relied most heavily on “podcasts.”

+Any future study should ensure there are participants who possess varying world views to ensure a more pessimistic worldview is represented in the discussion.

+Sponsor Recognitions

 This “Give 5 Take Action” workshop was made possible and was free to participants because of the generous support of our grantor and sponsors: